“Creative people are flaky.”

 Those can be perfect opportunities to set yourself up for problem-solving success at a later time.

-5. Pinpoint the root of a consistent bad habit
+5. Pinpoint the root of not meeting deadlines

 I’m always fine-tuning my daily routines for what currently suits me, and I noticed early on in this practice that tasks tend to take longer than I think they will.